Utah Administrative Code

 O. "USOE" means the Utah State Office of Education.

-A. This rule is authorized under Utah Constitution Article X, Section 3 which vests general control and supervision over public schools in the Board, by Section 53A-1-402(1)(d) which directs the Board to establish rules for bus routes, bus safety and other transportation needs and by Section 53A-17a-126 and 127 which provides for distribution of funds for transportation of public school students and standards for eligibility.
+A. This rule is authorized under Utah Constitution Article X, Section 3 which vests general control and supervision over public schools in the Board, by Section 53A-1-402(1)(d) which directs the Board to establish rules for bus routes, bus safety and other transportation needs and by Section 53A-17a-126 and 127 which provides for distribution of funds for transportation of public school students and disability standards for student bus riders.

-B. The purpose of this rule is to specify the standards under which school districts may qualify for state transportation funds.
+B. The purpose of this rule is to specify the standards under which school districts may qualify for and receive state transportation funds.

 A. State transportation funds are used to reimburse school districts for the costs reasonably related to transporting students to and from school.
 The Board defines the limits of school district transportation costs reimbursable by state funds in a manner that encourages safety, economy, and efficiency.